 Gas chromatography allows the determination of a variety of the relevant properties [1].
-However. classical evaluation of the chromatographs is often challenging, especially in the case of complex pore spaces with nonsurface properties.
-Either detailed ideal modeling and subsequent fitting have to be conducted or empirical behavior determined from multiple chromatographs.
+However, classical evaluation of the chromatographs is often challenging, especially in the case of complex pore spaces with non-ideal surface properties.
+Either detailed modeling and subsequent fitting have to be conducted or empirical behavior determined from multiple chromatographs.